 Strongest Element On Earth

-Tungsten is the strongest element on Earth, mostly used for building alloys, steel, and industrial machinery.
-It has the highest boiling point (5,930 °C) and the highest melting point (3,410 °C) of all known elements except carbon.
+Tungsten is the strongest element on Earth and is mainly used to make alloys, steel, and industrial machinery.
+It stands out because it has the highest boiling point (5,930 °C) and melting point (3,410 °C) among all known elements, second only to carbon.

 What Is The Heaviest Material In The World?